ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 The main container used for a Postgres cluster node uses an UBI 8 minimal image as its base to which is added a vanilla PostgreSQL v11, v12.
 It uses a persistent storage configured via StorageClass.
-Is always deployed with a sidecar util container to allow access for a system/database admisitrator.
+Is always deployed with a sidecar util container to allow access for a system/database administrator.

 ## Configuration